Updated: Nov 21, 2022

 5 Steps To Report Wrongful Termination in California:

-Gather Documentation: Gather all the documentation and evidence necessary that supports your claim of wrongfull termination.
+Wrongful Termination Step ONE - Gather Documentation: Gather all the documentation and evidence necessary that supports your claim of wrongful termination.
 This can include emails, statements from coworkers or other witnesses, or other notes that you took detailing all instances where you were discriminated against by your employer;

-Speak to Human Resources: Make you HR department aware of the situation and your belief that you were wrongfully terminated.
+Wrongful Termination Step TWO - Speak to Human Resources: Make your HR department aware of the situation and your belief that you were wrongfully terminated.
 This is particularly helpful because it not only shows that you attempted to seek resolution on your own but it's also documented proof that will support your claim;

-Speak to a Lawyer Who Specializes in Employment Law: Make sure you seek legal advice a soon as you get wrongfully terminated from your job.
-Your Los Angeles Employment Lawyer will guide you and help developing a plan of action to make for a strong claim that will stand in court.
-Make sure you find a California Employment Lawyer with a clean record, great reviews, a valid license to practice law and someone with a proven track record in wrongful termination claims.
-Find the closest California Wrongful Termination lawyer here.
+Wrongful Termination Step THREE - Speak to a Lawyer Who Specializes in Employment Law: Make sure you seek legal advice as soon as you get wrongfully terminated from your job.
+Your Los Angeles Employment Lawyer will guide you and help develop a plan of action to make a strong claim that will stand in court.
+Make sure you find a California Employment Lawyer with a clean record, great reviews, a valid license to practice law, and someone with a proven track record in wrongful termination claims.

-File Civil Lawsuit: If the EEOC or DFEH decides not to pursue your claim against your employer, or if you don't agree with the resolution they suggest, they will provide you with a Notice of Right to Sue.
-This will then allow your wrongful termination lawyer to file a private civil lawsuit against your employer in a Los Angeles court.
+Wrongful Termination Step FIVE - File Civil Lawsuit: If the EEOC or DFEH decides not to pursue your claim against your employer, or if you don't agree with the resolution they suggest, they will provide you with a Notice of Right to Sue.
+This will then allow your Los Angeles Wrongful Termination Attorney to file a private civil lawsuit against your employer in a Los Angeles court.
 You must file your lawsuit within 90 days following the Notice from the EEOC.

 How Much Is A Wrongful Termination Settlement in California?